 You will NOT make $60,000 a year right out of high school.
 You won’t be a vice-president with a car phone until you earn both.Bill Gates

 It’s important to remember there’s no substitute for hard work and rising up the ranks like many of the management CEOs mentioned above did.
 If anything, it provides you with valuable experience as you learn what it’s like to be toward the bottom of the totem pole.

 As you work upward in your career path toward executive positions, you’ll gain experience in decision-making under pressure, managing other people, and creating sound business strategies.
 It’s your opportunity to get to know the business that you want to run.

-You don’t have to gain management experience only through the organization you want to lead, though.
+You don’t have to gain management experience only through the organizations you want to lead, though.
 Many entrepreneurs gain experience working with other companies in similar industries before founding their own businesses.

 Lucy Liu, the co-founder of Airwallex, was an investment consultant for China International Capital Corporation and the director of Hong Stong Investment Development Limited.
 From her experience with these businesses, she became a well-regarded entrepreneur responsible for heading one of today’s most successful female-led unicorn companies.

 3. Develop Your Character and Leadership Abilities